polterguy/polterguy.github.io/plugins/magic.lambda.validators/index.md

 ### How to use [validators.recaptcha]

-This is probably the most complex validator, and required 3 arguments.
+This is probably the most complex validator, and requires 3 arguments.

 * __[site-key]__ - Site key as provided to you by Google's reCAPTCHA admin panel
 * __[secret]__ - Secret as provided to you by Google's reCAPTCHA admin panel